 Tad Hogg, Research Fellow

-Tad Hogg is an IMM Research Fellow, and was a member of the research staff at Hewlett-Packard Laboratories and the Xerox Palo Alto Research Center (PARC).
+Tad Hogg is an IMM Research Fellow, and was a Member of the Research Staff at Hewlett-Packard Laboratories and the Xerox Palo Alto Research Center (PARC).
 Tad holds a PhD from Stanford and BS from Caltech, both in physics.

-Tad was the industry advisor for a summer research project on microscopic robots at the Institute for Pure and Applied Mathematics (IPAM) at UCLA.
+Tad helped organize Foresight Institute workshops on applications of atomically precise manufacturing to medicine, energy and artificial intelligence.
+He was the industry advisor for a summer research project on microscopic robots at the Institute for Pure and Applied Mathematics (IPAM) at UCLA.
 He was a visiting faculty member at the multi-agent robotics group of the University of Girona, Spain, and at the Santa Fe Institute summer school on complex systems.
-Tad presented tutorials on distributed control and other computational topics at the 2005 IEEE Swarm Intelligence Symposium and conferences of the Association for the Advancement of Artificial Intelligence (AAAI).
-He is a Fellow of the American Academy of Nanomedicine (2008), and has served on editorial boards of the Journal of Artificial Intelligence Research, the International Journal of Modern Physics, and Autonomous Agents and Multiagent Systems.
+Tad presented tutorials on distributed control at an IEEE Swarm Intelligence Symposium, and on combinatorial search and quantum computing at AAAI conferences.
+He has served on editorial boards of the Journal of Artificial Intelligence Research, the International Journal of Modern Physics, and Autonomous Agents and Multiagent Systems.